 Though most people fall into the trap of training just their biceps (front of the arm), it’s the triceps that really need some attention.

 Everyone has that ONE area that bugs them.
-And as Certified Strength and Conditioning Specialist, I can tell you that for many women, the back of the arms are that spot.
+And for many women, the back of the arms are that spot.

-Unfortunately, many moms also find it easy to work their biceps but just aren’t sure how to create a workout that hits the batwing area.
+Unfortunately, many moms also find it easy to work do a resistance band biceps workout but just aren’t sure how to create a workout that hits the batwing area.
+This tricep workout will walk you through the simple exercises you need to strengthen, tone, and sculpt your triceps.

 What Are The Triceps?